patfiaux/RELICS/README.md

 ```

 ### 2. Setting up the analysis specification file.
+There are several different parameters which have to be specified by the users before running RELICS.
+These parameters are set within the specification file.
+This has the advantage that a user can go back to an analysis at any time and see under what conditions a data set was analyzed.
+Below is the outline on how to set the most important flags to get the analysis going.

 #### Option 1: Modify the given template in the 'Example_data' folder (Type_3_analysis_specs.txt)
+There is a template specification file already set up for the example data.
+It contains the main flags required for successfully running RELICS.
+The meaning of the different flags are discussed in 'Option 2' below.

 #### Option 2: Set the flags within `R` and then write them to the specification file prior to analysis
-Below is an example on how to sep up the flags for the example file along with their meaning.
+In case of the absence of a specification file it is also possible to create it.
+Below is an example on how to sep up the flags for the example specification file along with their meaning.
+At the end of this you will be able to run RELICS on the example data

 Flags are set up in a list format